sjohnston88/valheim-dedicated-server/README.md

 Please note that the script is set to deploy to eu-west-1 (London) by default.
 Configure this in deploy.sh if you want to change it.

-## Importing an existing world
+## TODO - Importing an existing world

 This is a manual step and requires connecting to your server using SFTP

 ## Issues

 Please create issues if you find any :)

-## Todo

-- Launch the server.
-- Output ElasticIP
-- Automated nightly backups
-- Remove KeyPair from EC2 cloudformation when finished